ccmucdenver/ccm-docs/docs/intro.md

 ## Software environment

-Jobs can be assigned anywhere on the cluser, therefore the software environment presented to jobs on the nodes needs to be identical.
-The software environment on the head node should be also the same.
-In addition, different uses require different softwares installed, which may conflict with each other.
-This is achieved in two ways: runing jobs in singulariy containers, which carry a complete software environment inside; and by keeping the nodes identical and selecting software versions to activate by manipulating the environment through **modules**.
+Jobs can be assigned anywhere on the cluser, therefore the software presented to jobs on the nodes should be identical.
+The software on the head node should be also the same.
+But different uses require different software packages installed, and it is not possible to just install everything because software packages and their dependencies often conflict with each other.
+This issue is resolved in two ways: runing jobs in Singulariy containers, which carry inside a complete software environment (including a version of the operating system) for a particular application, and by selecting software to become accessible to a user through **environment modules**.

 ## What is the configuration of our cluster?